whitwort/anovaPlayground/README.md

 anovaPlayground
 ===============

-A shiny-powered app aimed at facilitating interactive exploration of ANOVA
+A shiny-powered app designed to help students explore a one-way ANOVA.

 ## Version

+* 0.2   Added the option to use an existing dataset rather than generating one.
-* 0.1   Intial release
+* 0.1   Intial release.

 ## License